plowsof/ccs-proposals-earning-estimate/RandomX-audit.md

 the funding is in fiat currency, this amount will be updated to reflect price fluctuations until funded.

 The reviews will be funded in this order as soon as sufficient funds are available.
+This means that as soon as enough funds have been raised to pay for Kudelski we will engage them to begin their review.
+If/when sufficient funds are raised to pay for X41 we will start that; if/when sufficient additional funds are raised to cover QuarksLab we will start that.
+If we don't raise enough funds to cover all 3 reviews we will go with whatever we can cover.
+Reviews must be completed by end of June so that any identified problems can be fixed by July, and ready for a code freeze and subsequent October release.